 Cool and Refrigerated Cargoes (2010) – As an independent researcher, Mr. Anderson co-wrote the terms of reference, developed study methodology and completed this trade and logistics report that identified key issues that were shaping the performance of the sector participants.
 Business Issue: the objective of the report was to ascertain whether conflicting pressures and trends spell prosperity or difficulty for the future maritime transport of perishables cargoes.
 The report describes the composition of cool cargoes, shipping routes and methods of maritime transport.
 The structure of the cool cargo transport industry was reviewed.
 The analysis covered the supply, demand, maritime transport options and competition.
 Regulatory issues that affect the reefer/refrigerated shipping industry were also assessed.
 Client value-added: conclusions on the composition and structure of the maritime transportation of cool cargoes – reefers and refrigerated shipping – and their implications for Canada’s international trade in perishable goods were presented.

 Regional Shipping and Logistics Analysis (2017) – Columbia Basin Trust (CBT) is aware of issues related to transportation and shipping of goods in and out of the region as well as within the economic corridors.
 The issues of cost, logistics, reliability, and availability, create significant barriers for business and have an adverse impact on business growth and development, and in some areas business retention.
 Thus, the CBT commissioned a project to assess regional logistics infrastructure and services and explore options for improvements.
 The scope of the project includes analysis of the shipping and logistics infrastructure in the Basin; identification of constraints and challenges to efficient operations; and assessment of impacts.
 The study will also provide recommendations on potential actions and the role of the Trust in improving regional logistics to enhance business growth and investment in the region.
-A consulting team is led by Philip Davies of Davies Transportation Consulting Inc. has been engaged by the Trust to conduct the study.
+A logistics and supply chain consulting team was led by Philip Davies of Davies Transportation Consulting Inc. has been engaged by the Trust to conduct the study.
 Other members of the consulting team include Darryl Anderson of Wave Point Consulting Ltd. and Steve Hayto of S5 Services.

 Grain Transportation Options for BC (2015) – The Wave Point Consulting Ltd. team was retained by a confidential client to review and develop effective transportation options to facilitate the transfer of grain from Northeast British Columbia (Peace Region) to the Fraser Valley.
 In addition to the use of existing literature and secondary data sources, the project team consulted with government ministries and stakeholders.
-The team used a mix of qualitative and quantitative methodologies including the development of a logistics cost model that reflects transport and handling costs for a select number of origin and destination pairs giving consideration to road and rail transport or combinations thereof.
+The supply chain consulting team used a mix of qualitative and quantitative methodologies including the development of a logistics cost model that reflects transport and handling costs for a select number of origin and destination pairs giving consideration to road and rail transport or combinations thereof.
 Information gathered during stakeholder interviews was analyzed to select the candidate origin/destination pairs.
 Selection of the origin/destination pairs that were modeled occurred after input from the client and consideration of the interconnected highway and rail network that serves both British Columbia and Alberta in the Peace Region and the Fraser Valley.
 The cost analysis includes review and discussion of the implications of any capital costs required for major infrastructure investments.

 Liquefied Natural Gas Value & Supply Chain Project (2014) – Business Issue: the confidential client engaged the Wave Point Consulting team to assist with this transportation and logistics infrastructure project arising from British Columbia’s emerging liquefied natural gas (LNG) export opportunities.
 The supply chain analysis included key aspects of the proposed BC LNG projects starting with natural gas exploration and extraction, through to production, processing, transportation and distribution of the final product.
 The report identifies each of the key supply chain areas and identifies the employment and supplier opportunities for communities along the northern BC LNG corridor, as well as Aboriginal people and vendors in other parts of the province.

 Central & Northern Vancouver Island Marine Fuelling Supply Report (2009/10) – Mr. Darryl Anderson, Managing Director Wave Point Consulting, led a study of marine fuelling.
 Team members included Phil Davies as a senior consultant.
-Business Issue: the purpose of the study was to evaluate marine fuelling supply chain options in the geographic areas of Central and Northern Vancouver Island.
+Business Issue: the purpose of the supply chain study was to evaluate marine fuelling supply chain options in the geographic areas of Central and Northern Vancouver Island.
 The Wave Point Consulting Ltd. team interviewed major suppliers of marine fuel at coastal harbours to identify and profile existing company, franchise or independent operations, gather information on past service reductions and plans, and identify economic regulatory and environmental issues affecting fuel suppliers to marine consumers.
 The information collected by direct personal contact was supplemented by secondary data sources from fuel industry suppliers, trade media and other public data sources such as coastal community contacts, fuelling distributors, and others to identify the target list of marine fuel facilities.
 Direct telephone calls, electronic communications or in person interviews were used to contact some marine fuelling facility operators to very data and gather information on local issues.
 Client value-added: a complete understanding of marine fuelling options so that potential supply chains solutions and infrastructure investment decisions can address both customers needs and minimize the liability of the Harbour Authorities and the Crown.